discsim/frank/docs/quickstart.rst

 (again using the DSHARP observations of AS 209, available as a UVTable `here <https://github.com/discsim/frank/blob/master/tutorials/AS209_continuum.txt>`_).
-Note that the wrapper functions in ``fit.py`` can do all this for us; of those, we're not using `determine_geometry` or `perform_fit` here just to show how to directly interface with the code's internal classes.
+Note that the wrapper functions in ``fit.py`` can do all this for us; of those, here we're not using `parse_parameters` because we'll explicitly pass the parameters we need, and we're also not using `determine_geometry` or `perform_fit` just to show how to directly interface with the code's internal classes.

 .. code-block:: python